The short answer is yes, you can sue your own insurance company.

 Suing your own insurance company happens in a couple of instances.
-One is where a driver who does not have insurance hits you.
-According to the Texas Department of Motor Vehicles, 1 in 5 drivers or 20% don’t have liability insurance on their car.
-If an uninsured driver hits you, your only option to recover is to sue your own insurance company for uninsured motorist coverage.
+First is when the driver that caused the wreck does not have insurance at all.
+According to the Texas Department of Motor Vehicles, 1 in 5 drivers, or 20%, do not have liability insurance on their car.
+If an uninsured driver hits you, your next option to recover is to pursue a claim against your own insurance company.
 This also applies if you are involved in a hit-and-run wreck and cannot find the other driver.
-Since uninsured/underinsured coverage is an elective insurance that you must purchase, I highly encourage everyone to go check their policies to make sure they have a good amount of this.
+Since uninsured/underinsured coverage is elective insurance that you must purchase, I highly encourage everyone to go check their policies to make sure they have a good amount of this.

 Let me give you an example: I recently handled a case where a truck tried to cross 6 lanes of traffic on a crowded day and pulled in front of my client.
 My client was on a motorcycle.
-A crash resulted and my client had an above the knee amputation on one of his legs.
+A crash resulted and my client had an above-the-knee amputation on one of his legs.
 He also broke most of his ribs and punctured his lungs.
-The other driver only had a $30,000 insurance policy.
+The other driver only had a minimum $30,000 insurance policy.
 Unfortunately, my client did not have any underinsured insurance coverage.
 Thus, the total settlement I could obtain for him was only $30,000.